TysonTran/LV_Real_Estate/README.md

 <iframe src='./Repairs and Maintenance Rev.html' width=1000 height=600 frameBorder=0></iframe>

-We can see that for most years, bright leaf has a relatively low dollar amount of maintenance request.
+We can see that for most years, Bright Leaf has a relatively low dollar amount of maintenance request.
 Fort Pike has the highest maintenance dollar amount on years where turnover happens.
 We can see in 2018 it is high but the year after is low.
-We can also see that turnover causing a higher $ amount of maintenance request in 2021 because that was the year when a one year tenant moved out and a new tenant moved in.
+We can also see that turnover causes a higher $ amount of maintenance request in 2021 because that was the year when a tenant who was living there on their first year moved out and a new tenant moved in.
 The highest amount of maintenance request tend to be in the first year that a renter has lived there.
-2022 is kind of an outlier because a renter in the first year is living there, but the ac condenser went out due to a previous tenant not taking care of changing air filters and damaging the system.
-This accounted for 5.5k, so the $ amount of maintenance is still elevated but lower than 2021.

 ### Visualization - Net Operating Income from January 2015 - September 2022